WBBL finals race: The run home for each club

 Nov 20 v Hurricanes (Mackay)

-Like the Hurricanes, the defending champions have a mathematical chance of advancing but it is extremely unlikely.
+The defending champions still have a mathematical chance of advancing but it is extremely unlikely, as they would have to win their last three games and have the Strikers to lose all their remaining matches, combined with a big net run rate boost.
 They do, however, have a chance to end their season on a high note with some upset wins, and can have their say on the makeup of the top four.